JesusFilm/core/apps/docs/docs/04-engineering-practices/01-workflow/index.md

 ### Tests

 This check runs `generate` and `test` on all affected projects.
 Typically the `test` command will run all integration, unit and e2e tests contained within the affected projects.
-We use playwright to run e2e tests.

 ### Visual Tests